coder36/bowling/README.md

 Here is an outline of my approach:
 ----------------------------------

 First of all I need to understand the problem - my reasoning if I can understand how the scoring works then I can code my mental process.
-The trickiest to understand is the perfect game, so I started with that.
+The trickiest part to understand is the perfect game, so I started with that.

               [10,0], [10,0], [10,0], [10,0], [10,0], [10,0], [10,0], [10,0], [10,0] [10,10,10]
     frame     10       10      10      10      10      10      10      10      10     30          = 120